Your basket is currently empty!

 Chronic stress can lead to various health problems such as hypertension, heart disease, diabetes, obesity, and even mental disorders like depression or anxiety.

-Therefore, developing mechanisms such as mindfulness practises or hobbies can be beneficial in managing stress levels effectively.
+Therefore, developing coping mechanisms such as mindfulness practises or hobbies can be beneficial in managing stress levels effectively.

 While exercise’s impact on our body’s functions is immense and controlling daily stressors is important for mental balance, these factors alone aren’t enough for holistic wellness either.